 The final thing that differentiates different website builders for portfolios is their customer service.
 Can you always get a quick response to emails, or do they have a live chat feature?
 As you're setting your site up, you need problems solved quickly.
 If they aren't, the creation process can drag out much longer than it needs to.

 Some providers have tiered customer service levels that depend on which pricing structure you subscribe to.
 They nearly all advertise 24/7 customer service, but you get priority handling as a bonus for subscribing to premium-level service.
 This usually means that while other subscribers are waiting for a reply to an email, you can access a live chat or a much fast response.
 That can be helpful if you're setting up your site.

 Pixpa is a little different than most other website builders in that they have a particular customer in mind.
 Everything about Pixpa, from the ground up, is designed with the creative professional in mind.
-Most of Pixpa's galleries center around photography, with tools built with photographers in mind, like client proofing galleries.
-But other creative professionals can also get a lot out of Pixpa, too, including graphic designers, fashion designers, architects, and visual artists of all types.
+Pixpa offers powerful built-in tools of a website builder for photographers, like client-proofing galleries that enable photographers to share, proof, deliver and sell images as prints and downloads to their clients using a fully digital workflow.
+But other creative professionals can also get a lot out of this all-in-one website builder, too, including graphic designers, fashion designers, architects, and visual artists of all types.

-In another clear homage to their customer base, Pixpa has spent a lot of time getting their templates and websites to look great on any size screen.
+Keeping in mind their customer needs and expectations, Pixpa has spent a lot of time getting their templates and websites to look great on any size screen.
 All sites are mobile-friendly from the get-go.